lirik30/NET.S.2017.Shchasny.03/README.md

-Project with some method that covered by unit test(MSUnitTest)
+Project with some method that covered by unit tests(MSUnit(DDT) and NUnit tests)